canjs/canjs/guides/getting-started-tutorial/templates-and-views.md

 <a name="context"></a>
 ## Sections and Context
+There may be times when you want to work only with a subset of data.
+You can do this by defining a new context.
+A context loosely refers to the data that is available for you to _directly access_ from a Stache template.
+Direct access means accessing a property without providing any contextual identifiers (such as a dot, or a path).
+A valid context must be either an object or an array.

 Sections are execution blocks that define context.
-They should should map to either an object or an array.
-Context refers to the data that is available for you to _directly access_ from a Stache template.
-Direct access means accessing a property without providing any contextual identifiers (such as a dot, or a path).

-Using a fictious person object as an example root object, I can directly access the "firstName" property of the person object using `{{firstName}}`.
-If, however, I want to access the person's city, which is stored on its address property, I would have to use `{{address.city}}`.
+In the example above, you can directly access the "name" property of the order object using `{{name}}`, because the context has been set to the order object.
+If the context were not set to the order object, you would have to refer to the name property using `{{order.name}}`.

-You can reference the context object, itself, using a notation that is similar to that used by an operating system to define its context.
+From within a given context, you can also reference the context object, itself, or items outside the context using a notation similar to that used by an operating system to reference its context.
+See examples below:

 ```html
 <div>My Current Context Object: {{.}}</div>